 - Ensure a single user can't take up too much time.

 - Build unit tests so security bugs can't slip in by accident.

 Your first lines of defense are security features such as HTTPS and CORS.
 (You'll learn about these acronyms later so don't worry about them for now.)
 For example, encrypting data using HTTPS might not be fixing a bug, but it protects the data you're exchanging with users to other parties.
 (Intercepting data is a common attack.)

 When an application is not secure, different people could be affected.

 |Impact on other systems||

-Taking active steps to secure your application is not only crucial for you and your business but also for your users, protecting them and other systems from attacks launched from your site.
+Actively securing your application is not only crucial for you and your business but also for your users, protecting them and other systems from attacks launched from your site.

-Congratulations, you are halfway through this introduction!
+Congratulations!
+You are halfway through this introduction.
 Now you know the difference between security vulnerabilities and features, and you are aware that not only you but everyone else gets affected when your application is not secure.
 The next guide covers the types of attacks in depth to make security even less scary.